 Presentation Transcript For (Differently Abled) People Using Browser Audio

 - 1841: Alexander Wolcotts Camera This camera got the first US patent for photography.
-The camera used daguerreo type plate placed in front of a focusing system using concave mirror to project images.
+The camera used daguerreo-type plate placed in front of a focusing system using a concave mirror to project images.
 A sliding shutter prevented further exposure after capture.

-- 1900: Brownie This was the camera which revolutionized the photo industry for the public.
-It wasa basic cardboard box camera with a simple meniscus lens which captured images on a film role.It was priced at $1 and was extremely simple to use.
+- 1900: Brownie This was the camera that revolutionized the photo industry for the public.
+It was a basic cardboard box camera with a simple meniscus lens that captured images on a film role.It was priced at $1 and was extremely simple to use.

 - 1913: LEICA The Leica was the first practical 35 mm camera that used standard cinema 35 mm film built by Oskar Barnack in 1913.It transports photographic film horizontally, extending frame size to 24×36 mm, with a 2:3 aspect ratio.
 It was best suited for landscape photos.

-- 1980: Sony Mavica It was one of the first analog camera.
-In essence it was a video movie camera that recorded single frames, 50 per disk in field mode and 25 per disk in frame mode.
+- 1980: Sony Mavica It was one of the first analog cameras.
+In essence, it was a video movie camera that recorded single frames, 50 per disk in field mode and 25 per disk in frame mode.
 The image quality was considered equal to that of then-current televisions.